kosinsky/ODataDemos/AggregationSample/AggregationSample/README.md

 # Data Model
 We aren't going to build project from scratch.
-Please, refer to [ASP.ET Core OData now Available](https://devblogs.microsoft.com/odta/asp-net-core-odata-now-available/) if you need sta.
+Please, refer to [ASP.NET Core OData now Available](https://devblogs.microsoft.com/odta/asp-net-core-odata-now-available/) if you need detailed steps how to create OData application.

 As are data model we are going to ue following CLR classes: